shivan-s/cigargary-bot/README.md

 # cigargary-bot
 A bot for cigargary's twitch and discord?
-Below is all for developers and contributors (where do we put this?)
+Below is all for developers and contributors

 - Project for the project management for this app and also storing resources
 - Issues for ideas and problems